sonld36/listening/docs/stories/2-1-set-up-video-storage-infrastructure-with-cloudflare-r2.md

 6. Add R2 credentials to .env.local
 7. Prepare sample 10-second Friends TV clip for testing

+**Code Review Resolution (2025-11-08):**
+- ✅ Resolved review finding [Med]: Clarified Task 3 completion status by unchecking parent task to reflect incomplete Prisma migration subtasks
+- ✅ Resolved review finding [Med]: Updated story status from "review" to "in-progress" and added guidance note about when to use "review" status
+- All 2 code review action items have been addressed

 ### File List

 **Created Files:**